icon-agency/lagoon-drupal-integrations/assets/README.md

 - Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
 - Creates the `web/sites/default/files`-directory.
 - Latest version of drush is installed locally for use at `vendor/bin/drush`.
-- Latest version of [Drupal Console](http://www.drupalconsole.com) is installed locally for use at `vendor/bin/drupal`.
 - The correct scaffolding for your Drupal core version is installed, along with Lagoon-specific scaffolding from our [amazeeio/drupal-integrations](https://github.com/amazeeio/drupal-integrations) project and the `assets/` directory in this repo.
 For more information see [drupal/core-composer-scaffold](https://github.com/drupal/core-composer-scaffold)

 ### Should I commit the contrib modules I download?